bto2442/SimpleInstagram/README.md

-# Project 3 - *SimpleInstagram*
+# Project 3 - *Simple Instagram*

-**SimpleInstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Simple Instagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **11** hours spent in total